 In 1973, Six Flags Over Georgia introduced the Great American Scream Machine, which was, at the time, the largest and fastest roller coaster in the world.
-Riders were ratcheted to the top of a hill then dropped to the earth below.
-Thinking that the worst was over, riders soon found out there was much more to come and were dropped once again.
-Within two more minutes, the ride was over, back where it started.
-This classic roller coaster is still there, dwarfed by several other taller and faster coasters.
-In 2008, we began the Great Recession.
-By December 2008, many thought the worst was over, only to be dropped once more a few months later.
-Within a few years, we were back where we started.
-This is where the parallel ends.
-Riders on the Great American Scream Machine volunteered to be there.
-Participants in the Great Recession did not.
+Riders were ratcheted to the top of a hill, dropped to the earth below, and then, just when they thought the worst was over, dropped again.
+Within just a few minutes, the ride was over, and victims were back where they started, with windblown hair, abdominal discomfort, a story to tell, and sometimes a commitment never to do something like that again.
+This classic roller coaster is still at Six Flags, dwarfed by several other taller and faster coasters.

-While no one knows when the next Great Recession will occur, we do know that it is coming because downturns are part of natural economic cycles.
-So, is it possible to be prepared?
-And if so, what can be done to weather the next storm, both economically and emotionally?
-We have been collecting stories for the last ten years from those who successfully navigated the downturn, and from those who did not, and have noticed several themes that we believe can help one emerge from the next one successfully:
+While no one knows when the next Great Recession will occur, we do know that it is coming.
+Downturns are part of natural economic cycles.
+Is it possible to be prepared?
+Can you weather the next storm, both economically and emotionally?
+We have been collecting stories for the last 10 years from those who navigated the last downturn, and have noticed five themes that we believe can help you emerge from the next one successfully.

 With 2009 so far behind us, I have heard many stories of those who appeared to be fine on the outside, but who were crumbling on the inside because of the stress and anxiety that came from attempting to keep a good face while making financial decisions alone.
 We believe those who had an outside party as a sounding board, or some type of accountability, were more likely to emerge successfully from the Great Recession.
 We have also heard many stories of those who were not faring so well, but who had an ally for accountability, transparency, or even commiseration.
 We believe that those who did not go through the valley alone emerged better than those who did.
 For those who were transparent with their families about their money woes, there was more likelihood to be met with grace.
 For business owners who had to make tough decisions around layoffs, pay and benefit decreases, or other cost reductions, the process was easier and more supported when employees had a full or partial view of financial results so everyone felt they were participating in a solution.
 This is difficult to do during boom times but sometimes critical in lean times.
 How transparent are you with your family or other stakeholders?
 Do you have an outside influence who is helping you make financial decisions?
 How will you fare next time?